Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 1. Clone this repository on your computer.
 The cloned location is called `{cloned-repo}` in the rest of the tutorial.

-2. Open MATLAB and navigate to the cloned repo.
+2. Open MATLAB and navigate to the `cloned repo`.

 3. Open up the `Mirror Assisted Reconstruction Toolbox` folder.